Official websites use .gov

 Can I resubmit an application that was not funded in the first cycle?

 Yes.
-The PI may resubmit an application by the second and last submission date for this RFA.
-It is highly recommended that the PI address all the issues and concerns raised in the summary statement from the peer review.
+You may resubmit an application by the second (i.e., final) submission date for this NOFO.
+It is highly recommended that you address all issues and concerns raised in the peer review summary statement.

 For additional information on the NIH–FDA TRSP, visit the About TRSP page.